theforeman/theforeman.org/plugins/foreman_azure/2.2.x/index.md

 ## 5.1 Troubleshooting

-Errors regarding the provisioning will show up on /var/log/foreman/production.log of your Foreman host.
+Errors regarding the provisioning will show up in `/var/log/foreman/production.log` of your Foreman host.

 If you find a bug, please file it in [Redmine](https://projects.theforeman.org/projects/azurerm/issues).